 Live and Let Die (1973) Director: Guy Hamilton

-Live and Let Die is the eighth Eon James Bond film, and the first to feature Roger Moore in the lead role (after Sean Connery refused to reprise the role, though Connery later returned in the non-canonical Bond film entitled Never Say Never Again.
-The title was a playful reference to the fact that Connery vowed “never” to play James Bond again).
-Both Adam West and Burt Reynolds were approached for the role of James Bond in Live and Let Die, but the producers were not eager to approach another cinematic outsider after the controversies surrounding George Lazenby so Roger Moore was a nice fit in their eyes.
-At the time, Albert Broccoli and Harry Saltzman were barely on speaking terms so they divided producer credit for Bond films -Broccoli was given lead credit for Diamonds Are Forever and Saltzman would be listed as producer for Live and Let Die.
+Live and Let Die is the eighth Eon James Bond film, and the first to feature Roger Moore in the lead role (after Sean Connery refused to reprise the role, though Connery later returned in the non-canonical Bond film entitled Never Say Never Again –the title was a playful reference to the fact that Connery vowed “never” to play James Bond again).
+Both Adam West and Burt Reynolds were approached for the role of James Bond in Live and Let Die, but the producers were not eager to approach another cinematic outsider after controversies surrounding George Lazenby’s tenure so Roger Moore was a nice compromising fit in their eyes.
+At the time, Albert Broccoli and Harry Saltzman were barely on speaking terms so they divided producer credit for separate Bond films -Broccoli was given lead credit for Diamonds Are Forever while Saltzman was listed as producer for Live and Let Die.